 Along with having great pictures of your set-up and following all application rules, you also need to have a cohesive look and feel to your business.
 You must present professionalism.

 In this day and age, you need to have an online presence, whether it’s a website, a Facebook business page, etc. This needs to look nice and be regularly updated and maintained.
 This is part of your image.
-Even if you don’t sell a lot online, this is still a marketing tool and can be used for customers to contact you and to project a professional image.
+Even if you don’t sell a lot online, this is still a marketing tool that helps you establish trust and credibility in addition to new customers.

 If you sell multiple types of products, that’s fine, but make sure they flow well together and that your branding is top-notch, so that it doesn’t look like a hodgepodge of random stuff strewn about.
 Most promoters don’t like “random” they want a cohesive look and feel to each display in their event.